The Members of

 The Company sends periodic intimation to the shareholders concerned, advising them to lodge their claims with respect to unclaimed dividend.
 Shareholders may note that both the unclaimed dividend and corresponding shares transferred to IEPF, including all benefit accruing on such shares if any, can be claimed back from IEPF following the procedure prescribed in the Rules.

-Mr. Ankit Mishra, Company Secretary & Compliance Officer of the Company has been appointed as the Nodal Officer as per the provisions of IEPF.
-The details of the same may be accessed on the Companys website at: http://mirza.co.in/nodal-officer.html.
+Ms. Harshita Nagar, Company Secretary and Compliance Officer of the Company has been appointed as the Nodal officer as per the provisions of IEPF.
+The details of the same may be accessed on the Company?s website at: https:// www.mirza.co.in/shareholders-information.php.

 Share Transferred to IEPF